khanshoaib3/minecraft-access/doc/README_BAK.md

 # Features

-## Camera Controls

-This feature adds the following key bindings to control the camera through the keyboard.

-### Keybindings and Combinations

-1. Look Up Key (default: I) or Alternate Look Up Key(default: Keypad 8) = Moves the camera vertically up by the normal rotating angle (default=22.5).
-2. Look Right Key (default: L) or Alternate Look Right Key(default: Keypad 6) = Moves the camera vertically right by the normal rotating angle (default=22.5).
-3. Look Down Key (default: K) or Alternate Look Down Key(default: Keypad 2) = Moves the camera vertically down by the normal rotating angle (default=22.5).
-4. Look Left Key (default: J) or Alternate Look Up Key(default: Keypad 4) = Moves the camera vertically left by the normal rotating angle (default=22.5).

-5. Left Alt + Look Up Key = Moves the camera vertically up by the modified rotating angle (default=11.25).
-6. Left Alt + Look Right Key = Moves the camera vertically right by the modified rotating angle (default=11.25).
-7. Left Alt + Look Down Key = Moves the camera vertically down by the modified rotating angle (default=11.25).
-8. Left Alt + Look Left Key = Moves the camera vertically left by the modified rotating angle (default=11.25).

-9. Right Alt + Look Up Key or Look North Key (default: Keypad 7) = Snaps the camera to the north block.
-10. Right Alt + Look Right Key or Look East Key (default: Keypad 9) = Snaps the camera to the east block.
-11. Right Alt + Look Down Key or Look South Key (default: Keypad 3) = Snaps the camera to the south block.
-12. Right Alt + Look Left Key or Look West Key (default: Keypad 1) = Snaps the camera to the west block.
-13. Right Alt + double Look Up Key or Look Straight Up Key (default: Keypad 0): Snaps the camera to the look above head direction.
-14. Right Alt + double Look Down Key or Look Straight Down Key (default: Keypad `.` (decimal, dot)): Snaps the camera to the look down at feet direction.
-15. Center Camera (default: Keypad 5) = Snaps the camera to the closest cardinal direction and centers it.
-16. Left Alt + Center Camera = Snaps the camera to the closest opposite cardinal direction and centers it.

-### Configuration Options

-1. Enabled = Enables this feature.
-2. Normal Rotating Angle = The rotation angle when we press the keys without holding down the left alt key.
-3. Modified Rotating Angle = The rotation angle when we press the keys while holding down the left alt key.
-4. Delay = Pauses the execution of this feature after each cycle for the given amount of milliseconds.

 ## Inventory Controls

 This features lets us use keyboard in inventory screens.
 Works with all default minecraft screens.